 When Good Phone Numbers Go Bad

-What does it mean for data to be clean or hygienic though?
-If a database is considered dirty it means that its entries are inaccurate, incomplete, or improperly formatted.
-So a clean database is one in which all of the entries are up to date, entered correctly and formatted consistently.
-Consistent formatting is important because it makes the data easier to deal with if the user knows what form to expect it in.
+What does it mean for data to be clean or hygienic, though?
+If a database is considered dirty, it means that its entries are inaccurate, incomplete, or improperly formatted.
+So, a clean database is one in which all of the entries are up to date, entered correctly, and formatted consistently.
+Consistent formatting is important because it makes the data easier to deal with if the user knows what form to expect.

 The impact of poor data hygiene

 Phone number data hygiene in your database

 Data hygiene is an important aspect of all databases, regardless of what type of information they contain.
 However, as we will see, data hygiene is even more important for customer telephone number data.

 The Data Warehousing Institute reports that unclean data is costing U.S. businesses more than $600 billion per year.
 Yet, unclean data can cost businesses more than just money.
 It can also tarnish their reputation.
 When dirty data leads to marketing mistakes, many customers will take their business elsewhere and lose respect for the company.

 Unfortunately for business owners, marketing mistakes may cost them more than either money or their customer’s respect.
 Marketing mistakes resulting from bad data hygiene may cost the company itself!

 Imagine a company running a telemarketing campaign.
 Employees call potential customers and are sometimes asked by the callee to be placed on a do-not-call list.
 Employees who forget to enter this request into the database or simply maintain the database poorly may compromise the company by violating the Federal Trade Commission’s Telemarketing Sales Rule.
 This rule states telemarketers may not call those on the Do Not Call list.
 Therefore, employees calling this potential customer after the original request has been made may lead their company down a path they do not want to travel.

 How well do data-centric businesses keep their data clean?